6 Under-Appreciated Classics Of UK Thrash (Pt.2)

-In actuality, the UK thrashed just as hard as Germany, Brazil and the States and Worship Metal has selected another 6 unsung classics of UK thrash that deserve to be re-evaluated, re-assessed and re-played at eardrum bursting volume!
+In actuality, the UK thrashed just as hard as Germany, Brazil and the States and we’ve has selected another 6 unsung classics of UK thrash that deserve to be re-evaluated, re-assessed and re-played at eardrum bursting volume!

 Thrash it up, UK style!

-Must Hear Track: “Hellbound”, it’s like thrash nirvana (a transcendent state not Kurt Cobain and his flannel-shirt whining).
-Classic acoustic run-in meets the wallop of prime late 80’s crunch resulting in a rip-tide of thrash!
+Must Hear Track: “Hellbound”, it’s like thrash nirvana (a transcendent state, not Kurt Cobain and his flannel-shirt whining).
+A classic acoustic run-in meets the wallop of prime late 80’s crunch, resulting in a rip-tide of thrash!

 Slammer’s debut, The Work Of Idle Hands, has aged considerably well with its professional production and solid foundations belying it’s semi-lost status.
 Plastered with a street-smart atmosphere that pervades throughout, the heavy use of gang-vocals and Paul Tunnicliffe’s convincing raspy vocals give each track an urbanised edge and a sense of credibility that still holds true.
 “Tenement Zone” and the aforementioned ‘must hear’ track “Hellbound” stand-out from the feral pack but the entire album is worthy of a clued-up thrashers undivided attention.

 Dripping with more venom than a particularly pissed off rattle snake, the likes of “Razor’s Edge”, “If Thine Eye” and “No Excuses” strike hard and fast, showcasing a level of aggression and precision that still impresses.
 While Slammer’s sound may not have been original come 1989, they proved they could still hold their own amongst the second tier acts that followed in the wake of Death Angel, Exodus, Testament and The Big 4 etc.